 He’s been close in the past, as Hobbs has seen two of his runners finish second in the Grand National, What’s Up Boys in 2002 and more recently, Balthazar King in 2014.
 But success continues to elude Hobbs with this race, despite him having a fair number of runners over the years and his yard usually having some nice staying chase horses.

 Philip Hobbs Grand National Wins

 Philip Hobbs has never trained a horse that has won the Grand National.

-Their best finish to date was in 2002 with What's Up Boys ridden by Richard Johnson OBE who came 2nd.
+Their best finish to date was in 2014 with Balthazar King ridden by Richard Johnson OBE who came 2nd.

 Cheltenham Festival Success